Sunil-Saini123/CCL_Chatapp/README.md

-## 🎯 What is this Project?A modern real-time chat application built with ASP.NET Core, featuring room-based conversations, real-time messaging, user presence tracking, and persistent message storage using cloud services.A modern real-time chat application built with ASP.NET Core and Azure cloud services, featuring room-based conversations, real-time presence tracking, and message persistence.
+## 🎯 What is this Project?A modern real-time chat application built with ASP.NET Core, featuring room-based conversations, real-time messaging, user presence tracking, and persistent message storage using cloud services.